Brand documentary still from a project edited by Montreal-based video editor Victor Tamarit

 Brand Documentary: How to Tell Your Brand Story on Film

 Most brand videos are forgotten within a week.
 A brand documentary is different.
-It is the format companies turn to when they want to be remembered, trusted, and taken seriously, not just watched.
+It is the format companies turn to when they want their brand stories to last.

-If you are a brand manager, marketing director, or founder considering this format, this page is for you.
-I will walk you through what a brand documentary actually is, when it works, when it does not, and how to approach it so the final film earns its budget.
+This page is for brand managers, marketing directors, and founders considering the format.
+I will explain what a brand documentary actually is, when it works, when it does not, and how to approach it so the final film earns its budget.

 What is a brand documentary?

-A brand documentary is a short or feature-length film that tells a true story connected to your brand, without the promotional tone of traditional advertising.
-Instead of listing product features or showing polished studio shots, it follows real people, real situations, and real stakes.
+A brand documentary is a short or feature-length film that tells a true story connected to your brand, without the promotional tone of advertising.
+Instead of product features and studio shots, it follows real people in real situations.

-The goal is not to sell in the next 60 seconds.
-The goal is to build a deeper relationship with your audience by saying something honest about who you are, what you stand for, or the world you operate in.
+The point is not to sell in the next 60 seconds.
+The point is to say something honest about who you are, and to let an audience decide for themselves what that means.

-Think of Patagonia's environmental films, Airbnb's travel stories, or the behind-the-scenes work Nike has built around its athletes.
-None of those films open with a logo and a price tag.
-They open with a human being and a story worth your attention.
+Patagonia's environmental films, Airbnb's travel stories, the work Nike has built around its athletes.
+None of them open with a logo and a price tag.
+They open with a person and a story worth your attention.

 Why brands are turning to documentary storytelling

 Attention is the scarcest resource in marketing today.
 A 30-second ad competes with TikTok, podcasts, newsletters, group chats, and a dozen other tabs.
-A documentary operates on different terms.
+Brand storytelling operates on different terms.
 People sit down to watch it.
 They choose it.
 They finish it.

-That changes everything about what the format can do for your brand:
+That changes what the format can do for your brand:

-- It earns media coverage.
-Journalists and industry publications write about documentaries.
+It earns media coverage.
+Journalists write about documentaries.
 They rarely write about commercials.

-- It travels inside your own organization.
+It travels inside the organization.
 Sales teams use it.
 HR uses it in recruiting.
 Founders share it on LinkedIn for years.

 When a brand documentary is the right choice

-- You have a real story behind the brand: a founder, a community, a craft, a mission, a turning point.
+- You have a real story behind the brand.
+A founder, a community, a craft, a mission.

-- You are willing to let real people speak in their own words, even if what they say is not perfectly on-message.
+- You are willing to let real people speak in their own words, even when what they say is not on-message.

 - You are playing a long game.
-You care about brand equity, not just this quarter's conversion rate.
+You care about brand equity more than this quarter's conversion rate.

 - You have a budget that reflects the craft involved.
-A well-made brand documentary is closer in cost to a high-end commercial than to a corporate video.
+A well-made brand documentary costs closer to a high-end commercial than to a corporate video.
 For a realistic breakdown of what brand documentaries actually cost in Canada, this article walks through the real ranges and what drives the budget.

 If you need a product demo, a social ad, or a 15-second hook, a documentary is the wrong tool.
 That is not a limitation of the format.
 It is a question of matching the format to the job.
 If you are still deciding between a brand film and a commercial, this comparison walks through when each one fits.